escuta/mosca/README.md

 # Mosca
-Mosca is a SuperCollider (SC) class for GUI-assisted production of ambisonic sound fields with simulated moving or stationary sound sources.
-Soundfields may be decoded using a variety of built in 1st order ambisonic (FOA) SC decoders (including binaural) or with external 2nd order (SOA) decoders.
+Mosca is a SuperCollider class for GUI-assisted production of ambisonic sound fields with simulated moving or stationary sound sources.
+Soundfields may be decoded using a variety of built in 1st order ambisonic SuperCollider decoders (including binaural) or with external 2nd order decoders.

-Mosca is written by Iain Mott, 2016.
-Licensed under a Creative Commons Attribution-NonCommercial 4.0 International License http://creativecommons.org/licenses/by-nc/4.0/
+Mosca is written by Iain Mott, 2016 and licensed under a Creative Commons Attribution-NonCommercial 4.0 International License http://creativecommons.org/licenses/by-nc/4.0/

 The class makes extensive use of the Ambisonic Toolkit (http://www.ambisonictoolkit.net/) by Joseph Anderson and the Automation quark (https://github.com/neeels/Automation) by Neels Hofmeyr.
 Required Quarks : Automation, Ctk, XML and MathLib.
 It is necessary to install the SC Plugins: https://github.com/supercollider/sc3-plugins